Positive co-degree density of hypergraphs

-``jumps'' from $0$ to $1/3$, i.e., it never takes on values in the interval $(0,1/3)$, and we characterize which $3$-graphs $F$ have $\gamma^+(F)=0$.
+exists, and ``jumps'' from $0$ to $1/r$, i.e., it never takes on values in the interval $(0,1/r)$.
+Moreover, we characterize which $r$-graphs $F$ have $\gamma^+(F)=0$.
 Our motivation comes primarily from the study of (ordinary) co-degree Tur\'an numbers where a number of results have been proved that inspire our results.